 If you are playing GTA 5 on Epic Games, the steps are pretty similar and easy to execute.
 They are as follows:

-- Click on the Verify option; it’ll take a while to review all the game files.
+Click on the Verify option; reviewing all the game files will take a while.
 It will check for any missing or corrupted files and download any if required.
 Let it run for a couple of minutes while it does this.

 Hopefully, your game will start working correctly, and you won’t be stuck on the GTA 5 loading screen.
 However, if you are still stuck, don’t worry; we have more steps to follow.